Biobased adhesive formulation

 The production method has been successfully developed on kilogram scale.
 The physicochemical and mechanical properties of the adhesive have been successfully approved.

-German patent application filed
+German and PCT patent applications are filed

 Application number: DE102022103784.3